cffdrs/website_en/docs/code.md

 | `gfwi` | Grassland Fire Weather Index (number) |

 #### Daily Summaries
 The hourly FWI output can be summarized in a variety of ways depending on usage and requirements.
-These can be found within the ‘util’ file. `generate_daily_summaries()` boils down the hourly data into some daily metrics.
+These can be found within the "daily_summaries" script. `generate_daily_summaries()` boils down the hourly data into some daily metrics.

 ##### Input Data
 The only input to `generate_daily_summaries()` is the output from `hFWI()`.

 ##### Function Parameters
-R :
+R:

 ```r
 generate_daily_summaries <- function(hourly_data) {}
 ```

-Python :
+Python:

 ```python
 def generate_daily_summaries(hourly_data):
 ```

-C :
+C:
 ```c
 hourly_data = the output dataframe generated by NG_FWI
 ```